98labs/docker-documize/README.md

 2.0 Setup the configuration file

-2.1 Edit the configuration file with the database info
+2.1 Edit the configuration file with the correct database info
 ```
 vi config.conf
 ```

 2.2 Edit docker-compose.yml

-Specify the location of config.conf.
+Specify the location of the configuration file.
 In the docker-compose example, the configuration is mounted from
 ```
 ~/srv/documize/config.conf
 ```
+Make sure the configuration file is present at the correct location.

 3.0 Start the service
 ```